icenfame/lumberjack-bot/README.md

 ## 🔴 Current max score: 948!

 - You can experiment with `pyautogui.PAUSE` and `sleep` to get different results.
-- And we can make it better!
-You are welcome to contribute!

 ## 🟢 Main features: